F.C. Nassaji Mazandaran

 Football Club Nassaji Mazandaran (باشگاه فوتبال نساجی مازندران, Bāšgāh-e Futbāl-e Nassāji-ye Māzandarān) is an Iranian football club based in Qaem Shahr, Mazandaran.
-They currently compete in the Azadegan League.
+They currently compete in the Persian Gulf Pro League.

 Nassaji has one of the highest average attendances in Iran.
 Nassaji is also the oldest club from the Caspian region of Iran and one of the oldest in all of Iran.
 One of the most important honors of Nassaji Mazandaran is a championship title in Iranian Hazfi Cup and a runner-up title in Iranian Super Cup.

 History

 Establishment

 Nassaji lineup in 1959, which is considered the first lineup of this team.

 Nassaji Mazandaran Company established the club in Qaem Shahr in 1959.
-In 1986, the team won the 1986 Pakistan President's Gold Cup in Pakistan, the tournament including selected teams from China, Pakistan, and Bangladesh, and Nader Dastneshan was named the tournament's top scorer.
 Nassaji entered the Qods Cup in 1988 and soon after they entered the top division Azadegan League in 1991 and remained a strong competitor in that division until 1995.

 Recent years

 Nassaji stayed in 2nd division until 2001 and when Iranian Football Federation decided to start a professional league, the Azadegan league became the second highest league in Iran.
 In 2004 Nassaji was relegated to 2nd Division but they were promoted back to the Azadegan League at the end of the 2005–06 season.
 On 3 August 2006 Nasser Hejazi signed as head-coach of Nassaji on a one-year deal for the 2006–07 season.

 In the 2013–14 season, Nassaji had their closest call with promotion to the Persian Gulf Pro League since their relegation from the top flight in 1995, the team finished third in Group A which was one place out of a promotion play-off spot.
 The following season Nassaji again finished third and was two points out of a promotion play-off spot.